gopsql/watch/README.md

 # watch

-Watch and build go projects.
+Watch .go and .mod files, run `go build` command and the newly built executable if these files changed.

 ```go
 import "github.com/gopsql/logger"